 Max Verstappen claims pole for Japanese Grand Prix as he bids to wrap up title

-However, the champion elect was unhappy about the driving of Lando Norris.
+Max Verstappen claims pole for Japanese GP as he bids to wrap up title

+The Dutchman will retain his title if he wins and takes the fastest lap in Sunday’s race at Suzuka

 Max Verstappen hit out at Lando Norris as the Formula One champion-elect narrowly avoided a collision with the McLaren on his way to pole position for the Japanese Grand Prix.